kbsezginel/thermof/README.md

 ### Command-line interface

 TherMOF can be used with the command-line interface (CLI) provided in this repository.
-The CLIs are given in `CLI` directory.
+The CLIs are installed as console scripts by default.
+Alternatively, you can find the scripts in `thermof/cli`.

 #### Initializing LAMMPS simulations

 A thermal conductivity calculation input files for LAMMPS can be generated for a `cif` file with the `thermof_write` CLI as follows:
 ```
-python thermof_write.py MOF5.cif
+thermof_write myMOF.cif
 ```
+This would create a directory (`myMOF`) in the same directory as the cif file containing LAMMPS input files.
+Currently only `P1` symmetry is accepted.
+An example cif file can be found in `thermof/sample/MOF5.cif`.

 Using the `--help` flag more information about the CLI (such as selecting force field, cell size) can be obtained:
 ```
-python thermof_write.py --help
+thermof_write --help
 ```

 #### Analyzing LAMMPS simulations

 After running LAMMPS simulations the resuts can be analyzed and plotted with the `thermof_read` CLI as follows:
 ```
-python thermof_read.py /path/to/simulation
+thermof_read /path/to/simulation
 ```
 Here `/path/to/simulation` is the name of the directory that contains simulation results.

 Using the `--help` flag more information about the CLI (such as selecting plots, parameters) can be obtained:
 ```
-python thermof_read.py --help
+thermof_read --help
 ```

 ### Sample